microsoft/update-client-server-sync/docfx/examples/default_startup.md

 ### Use UpdateServerStartup to add update services to your ASP.NET web app

 #### Prerequisites
-* updates were fetched to a file named master.zip
+* updates were fetched to a file named master.zip.
+Use UpSync to fetch some updates from an upstream server ([link](https://github.com/microsoft/update-server-server-sync/wiki/UpSync-examples))
-* content was downloaded to .\content
-* the server configuration JSON is in server_configuration.json
+* the server configuration JSON is in server_configuration.json.
+Get a default configuration file from [here](https://raw.githubusercontent.com/microsoft/update-client-server-sync/master/src/downsync-tool/default-server-configuration.json)
-* the server address is http://my_update_server

 #### Use the startup in your app